Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ![Contact Collection Variable](2.5 - contact collection variable.png)

-Double-click SObject Variable and fill in the information for a Contact single record variable.
+Double-click SObject Variable (not SObject Collection Variable, because for this part we only need to store a single record) and fill in the information for the Contact single record variable.
 This is used as temporary storage when looping through the Contact collection variable.
 Input/Output type should be Private.

 ![Contact Variable](2.6 - contact variable.png)